Langsa: Climate

 Langsa has a tropical rainforest climate (Af) with moderate rainfall from February to April and heavy rainfall in the remaining months.

 Population

 Langsa's population is mainly made up of people of Acehnese, Malay, Javanese, Chinese, and Batak ethnicities.
 Acehnese is the main language used by people who consider themselves as of Acehnese ethnicity, but the Indonesian language is the official language.

 Islam is the religion of the majority in Aceh, including Langsa, but other religions exist, such as Christianity and Buddhism.
 Buddhism is common among Langsa's ethnically Chinese population.

-Although Langsa is a city of rich ethnic and religious diversity, its population tends to be tolerant of each other's differences.